 Source: Twitter

 It’s no longer a matter of a distinct future to say that new technologies can entirely change the ways we do things.
 With GPT-4, it can happen any minute — well, it actually IS happening as we speak.
-And it’s not only about changing how we work — this transformation can, and most likely will, affect many various aspects of our life.
+And it’s not only about changing how we work.
+This transformation can, and most likely will, affect many various aspects of our lives.

-Thanks to its abilities — and let’s keep in mind this is just the beginning as the model is under constant development — GPT-4 can unimaginably boost the effectiveness and even capabilities of both individuals and organizations.
-It can help us get things done faster, plan better, be more efficient, come up with more (and better) ideas, find more accurate solutions (and do it faster), dive deeper into and get a better understanding of complex matters, and, as the example of the Be My Eyes app clearly shows, even make the world a better place for people with disabilities.
+Thanks to its abilities — and let’s keep in mind this is just the beginning, and we have already jumped from “generating human-like text” to way more impressive skills — GPT-4 can unimaginably boost the effectiveness and even capabilities of both individuals and organizations.
+It can help us get things done faster, plan better, be more efficient (while possibly less tired), come up with more (and better) ideas, find more accurate solutions (and do it faster), get a better understanding of complex matters, and, as the example of the Be My Eyes app clearly shows, even make the world a better place for people with disabilities.

-We used to think the internet and then search engines like Google were the biggest revolution in the accessibility of information.
+We used to think that the internet and search engines like Google were the biggest revolution in the accessibility of information.
 And sure, it was — at one point.
 But that’s not the pinnacle of our possibilities anymore.
-Now, we have moved another step forward, where researching things can be even easier, faster, and even more effortless because we not only have access to the immensity of information — we have the technology that can analyze all this information for us — and nearly instantly give us the answers we need.
-Just like that, without spending hours reading through dozens of web pages and articles.
-And again, it’s not an assumption of what could be — it’s something you can already try yourself in the new GPT-4-powered demo version of the Bing search engine.
+Now, we have moved another step forward, where researching things can be even easier, faster, and more effortless because we not only have access to the immensity of information, but we also have the technology that can analyze all this information for us and bring it to our screens on a silver plate, in an easily digestible, natural language.

 Inspiring, isn’t it?
 But I feel like the above use case examples, although already impressive, still don’t draw the whole picture of what you can achieve with GPT-4.
-And it makes sense — they’re early adopters projects, so it’s all new and probably not yet as developed as it could be.
-Let’s then broaden this perspective by discussing a few more — this time potential, yet very much realistic — use cases of the new model.
+And it makes sense.
+They’re early adopters projects, so it’s all new and probably not yet as developed as it could be.
+Let’s then broaden this perspective by discussing a few more — this time potential, yet realistic — use cases of the new GPT-4.

 Read also: Open-source vs. OpenAI.
 8 best open-source alternatives to GPT